-Michael is an Aboriginal man and a member of the Kalari Clan of the Wiradjuri Nation of Central New South Wales with a career in Indigenous higher education and record of service to the arts, culture and the community spanning almost three decades.
+Michael is an Aboriginal man, a member of the Kalari Clan of the Wiradjuri Nation of Central New South Wales.
+His career in Indigenous higher education and record of service to the arts, culture and the community spans three decades.

-Michael has held a number of Federal and State Government appointments having been a member of the Federal Minister for Education's Aboriginal and Torres Strait Islander Advisory Council, the National Native Title Tribunal, the NSW Mental Health Review Tribunal, the NSW Administrative Appeals Tribunal and the NSW Guardianship Tribunal.
+Michael is a member of the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC) and the World Indigenous Peoples’ Higher Education Consortium (WINHEC).
+He is a former Board Director of the Australian Major Performing Arts Group (AMPAG) and of the National Aboriginal and Islander Skills Development Association (NAISDA) Dance College.
+He has held a number of Federal and State Government appointments, having been a member of the Federal Minister for Education's Aboriginal and Torres Strait Islander Advisory Council, the National Native Title Tribunal, the NSW Mental Health Review Tribunal, the NSW Administrative Appeals Tribunal and the NSW Guardianship Tribunal.
 He has also been a Commissioner with the NSW Land and Environment Court.

 Michael joined the Bangarra Board in November 2011.
-In 2013 he was appointed Deputy Chair of Bangarra in October 2014 became Chair.
+In 2013 he was appointed Deputy Chair of Bangarra and became Chair in October 2014.